1991 Pacific hurricane season: Tropical Storm Ignacio

+The storm led to tropical storm warnings across portions of southwestern Mexico.
 Tropical Storm Ignacio dropped heavy rains over a large area of Mexico.
 The highest amount recorded was 15.43 in at Pasa de San Antonio.
 Ten people died in Guerrero due to flash flooding.
+The storm also caused street flooding in Acapulco.
 The remnants of the storm caused several dams to burst in the state of Chihuahua, leaving 10,000 people homeless and killing another 13.
 Overall, 40 people were injured.